Osborne readies tight UK budget even as elections approach

-LONDON Chancellor of the Exchequer George Osborne will bear few gifts for voters when he announces his annual budget next Wednesday, little more than a year before the next national election.
+LONDON British finance minister George Osborne will bear few gifts for voters when he announces his annual budget next Wednesday, little more than a year before the next national election.

 Osborne looks determined to stick to his message that Britain is only half-way through the belt-tightening plan he launched in 2010 to fix Britain's still wide budget deficit.